Vyral/base-template/_posts/2019-04-01-join-us-at-our-ice-cream-social.md

 With this partnership, for every home we put under contract between March and May, we’ll donate $500 to $1,000 of that transaction to Everyday Angels.&nbsp;

-We’re proud to be able to give back to our community, and to help us cap off this partnership, **we’re inviting you to an ice cream social we’re hosting on April 29 at 722 Stonecroft Lane in Woodstock, Georgia.** We’ll have plenty of ice cream to go around, and we’ll also present our final check to Everyday Angels.&nbsp;
+We’re proud to be able to give back to our community, and to help us cap off this partnership, **we’re inviting you to an ice cream social we’re hosting on June 29 at 722 Stonecroft Lane in Woodstock, Georgia.** We’ll have plenty of ice cream to go around, and we’ll also present our final check to Everyday Angels.&nbsp;

 {% include pullquote.html %}